alibenmessaoud/docker-builder/README.md

 # docker-builder

-###### Using Maven from Docker
+#### Introduction

 If you have been paying attention, the Dockerfiles are used to run applications that had been already compiled.
-This means that the machine that creates the Docker image needs to have a development environment as well (in our case a JDK and Maven).
+This means that the machine that creates the Docker image needs to have a development environment as well (in our case a JDK and Maven or Node.JS and NPM).

-In this example, we will allow Docker to build project source on a host machine by taking control on Maven :-).
-This means that Docker calls Maven commands from within a Docker container.
+In this example, we will allow Docker to build project source on a host machine by taking control on Maven and NPM.
+For a Java app, this means that Docker calls Maven commands from within a Docker container.
+For a JS app, Docker calls NPM commands from within a Docker container.

 While most people think Docker as a deployment format for the application itself, in reality, Docker can be used for the build process as well (i.e. tooling via Docker)

-The app is simple project:
+##### Using Maven from Docker

+The Java project has the following structure:

 ```
 ├── Dockerfile